Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 When a chord has an interval of all 0s, the chord is all notes together at the same time.
 If an interval is 0, it means that two notes start playing together at the same time.

-## Constructing chords by entering note names, note lengths and note spacing
+## Constructing chords by entering note names, note durations and note intervals

-For example, if we want to build a major seventh chord with a root note of C5, a note spacing of one bar between each note, and a note length of two bars, then we can write it like this
+For example, if we want to build a major seventh chord with a root note of C5, a note interval of one bar between each note, and a note duration of two bars, then we can write it like this

 ```python
 chord(['C5','E5', 'G5', 'B5'], interval=1, duration=2)
 ```

-If the note spacing and note length are not the same, then you can pass a list in, e.g.
+If the note interval and note duration are not the same, then you can pass a list in, e.g.

 ```python
 chord(['C5','E5', 'G5', 'B5'], interval=[0.5, 0.5, 0, 2], duration=[1, 2, 0.5, 1])